-How Much Will It Cost To Incorporate My Arizona Nonprofit?
+How Much Does It Cost to Incorporate an Alabama Nonprofit?

 You will pay approximately $186 in combined fees to incorporate an Alabama nonprofit corporation.
-This total includes a required $28 fee to reserve your nonprofit’s name online, $100 to the Secretary of State to file your Certificate of Formation, and an additional filing fee that goes to the office of the judge of probate (that fee is $58 in the county where Northwest has its registered office, but the fee might vary county to county).
-You might also pay an optional $100 expedite fee to speed up your application process.
+This total includes a required $28 fee to reserve your nonprofit’s name online, a $100 fee to file your nonprofit’s certificate of formation with the Alabama Secretary of State, and an additional fee that goes to the office of the judge of probate when you initially file your paperwork (that fee is $58 in the county where Northwest has its registered office, but the fee varies from county to county).
+You can also pay an optional $100 expedite fee to speed up the application process.

-If you hire Northwest to form your Alabama nonprofit, the total cost, which includes a full year of registered agent service, is $411 for 180-day filing and $511 for expedited 5-day filing.Get Started
+Hire Northwest to incorporate your Alabama nonprofit, and the total cost, which includes a full year of our registered agent service, is $411 for standard processing and $511 for expedited processing.

 Alabama requires the appointment of a registered agent to receive services of process (lawsuits) for your nonprofit.
 It’s possible to take on this job yourself, but keep in mind that a registered agent has to be available at a publicly listed physical address during normal business hours.
 If you can’t make that commitment, don’t know of someone else you can trust with the job, or don’t want your personal or office address listed publicly on your Certificate of Formation, it’s best to go with an Alabama registered agent service like Northwest.